-How to find your router’s IP address and login info
+Time to change your Wi-Fi network's name and password -- here's how

 For almost all Belkin routers, the default web setup is located at http://192.168.2.1, though, http://router may also work.
 Due to the method in which login credentials are set up, you likely won’t have to enter anything in the username and password fields when trying to access the admin panel.
 By default, Belkin routers have no password on the admin account.
 This means the username field should be left blank, though you may have to enter “admin” instead.

 You’ll definitely want to change the username and password if you have a Belkin router.
-It’s simple for someone with access to your network to make changes in the admin panel that could open security holes, or allow them to install malware and hacking software.
+It’s simple for someone with access to your network to make changes in the admin panel that could open security holes or allow them to install malware and hacking software.

+More information can be found for specific router models on the Belkin support site.

 Netgear

 A number of Netgear routers feature the login credentials on the bottom or back of the device, but if yours does not, the company has still made it easy to access your admin panel.
-If you’re using a Netgear router, simply enter “http://www.routerlogin.net” in the address bar of your browser, which allows you to change settings and turn on wireless security.
+If you’re using a Netgear router, simply enter http://www.routerlogin.net in the address bar of your browser or navigate to 192.168.0.1.
 The username is almost always “admin,” and the password will either be “password” or “1234” if you’re using an older device.

 Having a text URL makes things easy to remember, but it also makes your router’s settings more vulnerable.
 If someone has access to your network, they don’t need to determine its IP address.
 For this reason, it’s particularly important to change the default login to prevent any unwanted changes to your network settings.